 Note: There will be no Mass at 8:30am or 10:30am on September 10th.

 Founding Members: Mass will be celebrated at 5:00pm on Saturday, September 9th.
 We plan to honor our founding members at the 5:00pm Mass.

 “I pray that we all will take time during these months leading up to our 50th to reflect upon the founding spirit of our church, as well as to recommit ourselves to continue the good work begun by our founding members.
 May God bless us in our efforts to build the kingdom here at the Church of St. Edward.”

-An anniversary prayer has been written and will be shared with our community soon.
+An anniversary prayer is now available.
 We are grateful to our pastor, Fr.
 Brian, and liturgist, Mychael Jones, for writing such a meaningful prayer.